-The Rudman lab at recruiting graduate students (MSc. and PhD), postdocs, and technicians for 2022.
+The Rudman lab is recruiting graduate students (MSc. and PhD), postdocs, and technicians for 2022.
 Please contact Dr. Rudman to express interest and discuss possible positions.

 The Rudman lab at WSU-Vancouver uses experiments and genomic tools to answer questions about the ecological and evolutionary fates of populations inhabiting rapidly changing environments.
-Active research topics in the lab span a range of biological systems, freshwater algal blooms, fish, and Drosophila, and cover a wide range of topics at the intersection of ecology, rapid evolution, and genomics.
+Active research topics in the lab span a range of biological systems including Drosophila, freshwater algal blooms and fish and cover topics at the intersection of ecology, rapid evolution, and genomics.

 I started as an assistant professor in the School of Biological Sciences at Washington State University in Vancouver in August 2021.
 Previously, I was a Banting postdoctoral fellow in the lab of Dr. John Fryxell at the University of Guelph.
 I was also a postdoctoral researcher at the University of Pennsylvania with Dr. Paul Schmidt and I worked closely with Dr. Dmitri Petrov at Stanford University.
 I completed my PhD at the University of British Columbia with Dr. Dolph Schluter in 2016.